Mt Washington Snowfall Totals & Accumulation Averages

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Mt Washington usually gets.
 There are also monthly and yearly counts of the days that the mountain top normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when Mt Washington can expect the first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 on Mt Washington, just below the summit at an elevation of 6266 feet (1910 metres).
+The first set of monthly snow totals are averages for 2010 to 2019.
+All the other numbers are long-term historical averages based on weather data gathered from 1991 to 2020 on Mt Washington, just below the summit at an elevation of 6266 feet (1910 metres).

 How Often it Snows on Mt Washington

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).